 So-called two-piece drinks cans, which are the most widely used containers worldwide, are made from aluminium alloy sheet measuring about 0.25mm thick (or less frequently from tinplate sheet of about 0.20mm) which is formed in presses into cups and then into cans using a wall-ironing process which increases the height and reduces the wall thickness to less than 0.1mm (100 microns).
 The cans are then coated with protective lacquers and printed with the labels before the neck and flange is formed so that the lid can be securely seamed on after it is filled at a drinks plant.
 Cans are made at up to 5,000 per minute in the most productive plants.
 Typical aluminium can weight is now about 12 grams, less than half of what they were when they were first made in the early 1960s.
 Two-piece cans made from tinplate, which was first introduced into Europe in the early 1970s, weigh about 20 grams.
 Further lightweighting of cans continues, because the metal in a can represents about 65-70 percent of the finished cost.
 After cigarette manufacturing, canmaking is the fastest unit-per-minute process.

 Is there growth in the metal packaging markets?

 Most certainly.
-In Europe, demand for beverage cans grew by ten percent a year between 2006 and 2008, much of which has come from Eastern Europe and Russia, but those markets have since declined.
+In Europe, demand for beverage cans grew by ten percent a year between 2006 and 2008, but continues at about 3-4 perent a year.
 South American demand continues to rise with almost 12 percent growth a year in Brazil.
-China and some parts of south east Asia are also growing at almost 10 percent.
-Beverage can demand growth in 2010 was about 4 percent a year.
+In China and some parts of south east Asia grwoth is almost 10 percent.
+Global beverage can demand growth since 2010 has been about 4 percent a year.
 Within the metal packaging sectors, metal bottles with resealable caps are regarded as having the most potential.